 Concussive activation tap is another popular of bib tap.
 Bib taps may be sold with or without hot/cold water mixers, and many are suitable for use either as wall-mounted taps, or mounted on standpipes or upstands.
 Some bib taps are sold together with standpipes/upstands, like these deluxe gold Tre Mercati models.

 What is the difference between bib taps on standpipes vs bib taps with upstands?

-This is a simple difference of terminology which differs between manufacturers.
+This is a simple difference in terminology which differs between manufacturers.
 The item is the same in both cases, and the terms are interchangeable.
 They simply refer to the pipe to which a bib tap is attached.
 Standpipes are usually meant to be used with bath taps, so you may see that name used with bib taps intended for indoor use, while many companies will say bib taps with upstands for general bib taps.